Paper of Charts and Data

 The PIT Count is not only a chance to learn how many people are homeless and where they are located, but also information about how they became homeless and what services they need to help them.
 The more we know about our homeless population, the better we can serve their needs.
 With successive counts, we can also measure our progress.

-During the 2023 PIT Count, a total of 313 persons were identified as experiencing homelessness.
+During the 2023 PIT Count , a total of 313 persons were identified as experiencing homelessness.

-The next PIT Count is scheduled for Jan.
+The most recent PIT Count took place on Jan.
 25, 2024.

 The Housing Inventory Count (HIC) shows the total number of beds in the Virginia Beach Continuum of Care (CoC) and sorts each bed according to project type -- permanent supportive housing (PSH), Rapid Re-Housing (RRH), other permanent housing (OPH), emergency shelter (ES), and transitional housing (TH).
 The report identifies the community partners that operate these programs and and provides a demographic breakdown of households served.
 It also shows the number of beds that were occupied during the Point-in-Time Count.